Russel88/RCon3D/README.md

 RCon3D: Analyzing confocal images of microbial biofilms
 -------------------------------------------------------

+This is a short tutorial of how to use this package for the analysis of confocal images

-The images has to be binary, and are assumed to have been thresholded already The example image has four channels (named "xan","pan","ste" and "mic").
+The images has to be binary, and are assumed to have been thresholded already

+The example image can be downloaded here (ExampleData.zip) and has four channels (named "xan","pan","ste" and "mic").

 First install the package